 “…this pilot study indicates that prolonged consumption of soy protein isolate has a stimulatory effect on the premenopausal female breast, characterized by increased secretion of breast fluid, the appearance of hyperplastic epithelial cells, and elevated levels of plasma estradiol.
 These findings are suggestive of an estrogenic stimulus from the isoflavones genistein and daidzein contained in soy protein isolate.“

 Soy is high in phytic acid, also known as phytates.
-These phytates prevent the absorption of minerals like magnesium, iron, calcium and phosphorous (among others).
-This can be particularly problematic, especially for children.
+These phytates prevent the absorption of minerals like iron and calcium (among others).
+This can be particularly harmful, especially for children.

 “Soy protein isolate is not something you can make in your own kitchen.
 Production takes place in industrial factories where a slurry of soy beans is first mixed with an alkaline solution to remove fiber, then precipitated and separated using an acid wash and, finally, neutralized in an alkaline solution.